Head: Gastprof. Brian Cody

 of global energy consumption, that can be traced directly back to buildings, amounts to approximately 50 per cent.
 Moreover,

-if one takes into consideration the share of the remaining 50 per cent, which is caused indirectly by buildings
+if one takes into consideration the share of the remaining 50 per cent, which is caused indirectly by buildings (transport

-have been allocated a leading role in the solution of a problem that can only be regarded as purely technical when considered
+allocated a leading role in the solution of a problem that can only be regarded as purely technical when considered superficially.

-solutions for more energy-efficient architecture, while in older autochthonic concepts, efficiency questions were already
+energy-efficient architecture, while in older autochthonic concepts, efficiency questions were already considered for reasons

-but with thrilling design.
-A school such as the "Angewandte" bears a special responsibility in this connection, because here
+thrilling design.
+A school such as the "Angewandte" bears a special responsibility in this connection, because here architecture

 is created with an exceptional aesthetic power to convince.